 - Letter from subcontractor's research office confirming subcontractor's participation in the project

 The role and unique qualifications of a proposed subcontractor(s) should be described in the proposal if the desired subcontractor has been identified at the time of proposal submittal and the subcontractor's budget should be included in the proposal.
 Competitive process must be used when subcontractor services are available from more than one source, unless an Exempted Purchase or Sole Source Certification is approved.

 Subcontract Monitoring and Review of Invoices

-ORC is responsible for monitoring subcontract agreements with support of Principal Investigators and other UCF personnel.
-ORC sends Audit Certification Forms to Subcontractors, collects completed forms and requested documentation, reviews the documents, and maintains the official files of Subcontractor audit forms and documentation.
+The Office of Research is responsible for monitoring subcontract agreements with support of Principal Investigators and other UCF personnel.
+Office of Research sends Audit Certification Forms to Subcontractors, collects completed forms and requested documentation, reviews the documents, and maintains the official files of Subcontractor audit forms and documentation.

 The PI must review and sign all invoices from subcontractors before they can be paid by UCF.
 The PI needs to verify that the subcontractor is conducting the scope of work required under the project and that the costs incurred by the subcontractor are reasonable for the work accomplished.
 Invoices should not be paid if there are outstanding deliverables from the subcontractor.